-The information above is repeated for the number of cells in the list.
+The information described in table 9.3.10-1 is repeated for the number of cells in the list.

 To each cell in the list the information element No-of-Broadcasts-completed is associated.
 This information element is related to the particular referenced cell in the list and contains the number of times a CBS message (i.e. all pages of a CBS message) has been sent to this cell for broadcast.
 The No-of-Broadcasts-completed information element represents the number of full broadcasts made of a CBS message, and that the CBS message is being (or had been) broadcast.